HOW IT ALL BEGAN

-Both our Engineers are die-hard skiers with a history of skiing the Utah backcountry and utilizing all sorts of touring setups since 2008.
+Both our Engineers and owners are die-hard skiers with a history of skiing the Utah backcountry and utilizing all sorts of touring setups since 2008.
 In a weather-driven sport, it's absolutely crucial that one is able to switch between their setups to have an appropriate ski for the conditions.
 Through this time in Utah they questioned the huge void of a reliable, cost effective alpine adapter.

 A PRODUCT WITH A DESTINY